shopware/docs/guides/plugins/plugins/checkout/payment/add-payment-plugin.md

 Depending on the interface, those methods are required:

 * `pay`: This method will be called after an order has been placed.
 You receive a `Shopware\Core\Checkout\Payment\Cart\AsyncPaymentTransactionStruct` or a `Shopware\Core\Checkout\Payment\Cart\SyncPaymentTransactionStruct` which contains the transactionId, order details, the amount of the transaction, a return URL, payment method information and language information.
 Please be aware, Shopware 6 supports multiple transactions, and you have to use the amount provided and not the total order amount.
 If you're using the `AsynchronousPaymentHandlerInterface`, the `pay` method has to return a `RedirectResponse` to redirect the customer to an external payment provider.
 Note: The [AsyncPaymentTransactionStruct](https://github.com/shopware/shopware/blob/v6.3.4.1/src/Core/Checkout/Payment/Cart/AsyncPaymentTransactionStruct.php) contains a return URL.
-This represents the URL that the external payment provider needs to know, so they can also redirect your customer back to your shop.
-If an error occurs while e.g. calling the API of your external payment provider, you should throw an `AsyncPaymentProcessException`.
+This represents the URL the external payment provider needs to know to redirect your customer back to your shop.
+If an error occurs while, e.g., calling the API of your external payment provider, you should throw an `AsyncPaymentProcessException`.
 Shopware 6 will handle this exception and set the transaction to the `cancelled` state.
-The same happens if you are using the `SynchronousPaymentHandlerInterface`: throw a `SyncPaymentProcessException` in an error case.
+The same happens if you use the `SynchronousPaymentHandlerInterface`: throw a `SyncPaymentProcessException` in an error case.
-* `finalize`: The `finalize` method is only required if you implemented the `AsynchronousPaymentHandlerInterface`, returned a `RedirectResponse` in your `pay` method and the customer has been redirected from the payment provider back to Shopware 6.
-You must check here if the payment was successful or not and update the order transaction state accordingly.
-Similar to the pay action you are able to throw exceptions if some error cases occur.
+* `finalize`: The `finalize` method is only required if you implemented the `AsynchronousPaymentHandlerInterface`, returned a `RedirectResponse` in your `pay` method, and the customer has been redirected from the payment provider back to Shopware 6.
+You must check here if the payment was successful and update the order transaction state accordingly.
+Similar to the pay action, you can throw exceptions if some error cases occur.
 Throw the `CustomerCanceledAsyncPaymentException` if the customer canceled the payment process on the payment provider site.
-If another general error occurs throw the `AsyncPaymentFinalizeException` e.g. if your call to the payment provider API fails.
-Shopware 6 will handle these exceptions and will set the transaction to the `cancelled` state.
+If another general error occurs, throw the `AsyncPaymentFinalizeException` e.g., if your call to the payment provider API fails.
+Shopware 6 will handle these exceptions and set the transaction to the `cancelled` state.
-* `validate`: This method will be called before an order was placed and should check, if a given prepared payment is valid.
-The payment handler has to verify the given payload with the payment service, because Shopware cannot ensure that the transaction created by the frontend is valid for the current cart.
-Throw an `ValidatePreparedPaymentException` to fail the validation in your implementation.
+* `validate`: This method will be called before an order was placed and should check if a given prepared payment is valid.
+The payment handler has to verify the given payload with the payment service because Shopware cannot ensure that the transaction created by the frontend is valid for the current cart.
+Throw a `ValidatePreparedPaymentException` to fail the validation in your implementation.
 * `capture`: This method will be called after an order was placed, but only if the validation did not fail and stop the payment flow before.
-At this point, the order was created and the payment handler will be called again to charge the payment.
+At this point, the order was created, and the payment handler will be called again to charge the payment.
 When the charge was successful, the payment handler should update the transaction state to `paid`.
 The user will be forwarded to the finish page.
-Throw an `CapturePreparedPaymentException` on any errors to fail the capture process and the after order process will be active, so the customer can complete the payment again.
+Throw a `CapturePreparedPaymentException` on any errors to fail the capture process and, the after-order process will be active so that the customer can complete the payment again.
-* `refund`: This method is called, whenever a successful transaction is claimed to be refunded.
+* `refund`: This method is called whenever a successful transaction is claimed to be refunded.
 The implementation of the refund handler should validate the legitimacy of the refund and call the PSP to refund the given transaction.
 Throw a `RefundException` to let the refund fail.
 * `captureRecurring`: This method is called whenever a recurring payment is charged.
 At this point, a valid billing agreement with the payment provider should exist.
 Use some of the other payment methods for handling the initial order and billing agreement.
-Use this interface only for handling all recurring captures afterwards.
+Use this interface only for handling all recurring captures afterward.

 All payment handler methods have the `\Shopware\Core\System\SalesChannel\SalesChannelContext` injected, except for the new  `captureRecurring`  method.
-Note that this class contains properties that are nullable.
-If you want to use this information, you have to ensure in your code that they are set and not `NULL`.
+Note that this class contains nullable properties.
+If you want to use this information, you must ensure in your code that they are set and not `NULL`.

 ### Registering the service